f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 Interfaces
 ==========

 Interfaces will always be numbered starting with **1.0** and ending with the maximum number of ports on the appliance (**10.0** on the r5000 series and **20.0** on the r10000 series appliances).
 The type of optic in combination with the **port group** setting will dictate the speed of the interface.
-Interfaces can be run independetly or bundled together in Link Aggregation Group.
+Interfaces can be run independetly or bundled together in Link Aggregation Groups.
 VLANs will be assigned to independent interfaces, or at the LAG configuration level if multiple interfaces are bundled together.

 Supported Optics